Visiting Research Fellowships

 We are an interdisciplinary School devoted to research in the Earth and environmental sciences.
 We strive to achieve the highest standards in research and education and to provide a rich and varied research-led environment, supported by our research groups and centres.

 The Marie Skłodowska-Curie Individual Fellowships is a competitive postdoctoral fellowship scheme aimed at enhancing research careers through a two year fully funded research project.

 If you are a high-quality postdoctoral researcher or an experienced researcher with European or global links who would like to diversify and acquire new skills and knowledge, please complete an expression of interest.

 These Fellowships are available to distinguished scholars in their field with an established international profile.
 They are awarded competitively and require no bench fees for successful applicants.
 The School will normally award 3 or 4 of these Fellowships at any one time.
 These Fellowships will run for any length of time between 2 weeks and 3 years.

-'Visiting' status is, normally, only offered to members of faculty at another institutions, either in the UK or abroad, those working in the public or private sectors, and/or self-employed research consultants.
+'Visiting' status is normally only offered to members of faculty at other institutions, either in the UK or abroad, those working in the public or private sectors, or self-employed research consultants.

 Visiting Research Fellowships